BenjaminRiordan/workshops-and-tutorials/README.md

 ### Comparison of zero-shot learning to other methods
 Bonela, A.A., Nibali, A., He, Z. et al. The promise of zero-shot learning for alcohol image detection: comparison with a task-specific deep learning algorithm.
 Sci Rep 13, 11891 (2023). https://doi.org/10.1038/s41598-023-39169-4

+# Funding

+I am sponsered by a Discovery Early Career Research Fellowship, which aims to use AI to better understand the link between exposure to alcohol and alcohol use.

+* The imitation game: The prevalence and impact of digital alcohol exposure in digital media.
+Australian Research Council Discovery Early Career Research Award.
+DE230100659

+For the ZSL text tutorials we have received funding from La Trobe University's School of Psychology and Public Health.

+* How to analyse images or videos using Zero Shot Learning: An overview and tutorial.
+La Trobe University SPPH Internal Grant Scheme, 2024.
+* More than just a chatbot: Assessing the performance and promise of large pre-trained models for zero-shot learning.
+La Trobe University SPPH Internal Grant Scheme, 2023